Helping supply chain source, MSM, and planners mitigate impacts to their supplier network

 Result: We designed an app marketplace from wireframe to high-fidelity renderings, and it is used by financial institutions around the world today.

-Content Strategist | 2019
+Designer | 2019

 Problem: Client needed a new marketing site for their blockchain to assist with the sales and customer onboarding.